The United Kingdom is a beautiful country with a long and storied history.

 Top of the list ought to be Westminster where you will find the Houses of Parliament, Big Ben, and Westminster Abbey.
 Walk across Westminster Bridge and you’ll find the famous London Eye.

-Lovers of the monarchy should take a trip to Buckingham Palace.
+Lovers of the British monarchy should take a trip to Buckingham Palace.
 And history and art lovers should explore the British Museum and the National Gallery, both are free by the way.

 You could also visit the Tower Bridge and the adjoining Tower of London, which has housed many a criminal over the years.
 A guided “Jack the Ripper” tour around Whitechapel is great for curious minds and Halloween travelers.